Key points

 When the distinction matters on an engagement

 The distinction matters because the wording and the required cross-reference differ.
-ISA 706.7 requires an emphasis of matter paragraph to include a clear reference to the relevant disclosure in the financial statements.
+ISA 706.7 requires an EOM paragraph to include a clear reference to the relevant disclosure in the FS.
 If you use an OM paragraph for a matter that is actually disclosed in the financials, you lose that mandatory cross-reference, and a reviewer will flag the report as non-compliant.
+The file should tell a story: if an inspector reads the report and the paragraph type does not match the information source, the story falls apart.

 Worked example: Gruber Handels GmbH